 The Centers for Disease Control and Prevention define sexual violence as “a sexual act committed against someone without that person’s freely given consent”.
 Sexual violence, including sexual assault, occurs when one person makes the decision to either ignore or deny someone else’s rights and wishes through violent sexual means.

-Estimates suggest that one in five women is sexually assault while in college.
+Estimates suggest that one in five women is sexually assaulted while in college.
 Although it happens less often, men can also be victims of sexual assault.
-Most often these individuals are assault by someone they know and these assaults are frequently not reported.
+Most often these individuals are assaulted by someone they know and these assaults are frequently not reported.

-Before engaging in any kind of sexual activity with someone, you need to get their permission first.
+Before engaging in any kind of sexual activity with someone, you need to get their permission.
 This is what is called consent.
-We define consent as a continuing, wholehearted, informed, freely-given, SOBER yes.
+We define consent as a continuous, wholehearted, informed, freely-given, sober YES.
 Sex without consent is rape.

 You never owe anyone sex, and likewise, no one ever owes YOU.
 If you choose to have sex, it should be safer, mutually pleasurable, and consensual.

 Remember – sex is optional.
 Consent is mandatory.

 At Florida Atlantic University, we believe sexual assault is everyone’s concern and we should all be engaged in its prevention.
 All members of our community should take responsibility to raise awareness, report incidents, and end sexual assault.

 Join us in preventing sexual assaults at FAU by saying: Not at OUR University!

 Under Regulation 4.007, Student Code of Conduct, any person or entity may request that charges be filed against a student for alleged violation of law or University regulations or policies.
 The complaint must be submitted as follows:

 In addition to the procedures for investigation of Title IX complaints outlined in Regulation 4.007, individuals with questions or concerns about Title IX may contact the University’s Title IX Coordinator and may file a complaint directly with that office.
 Contact information for FAU’s Title IX Coordinator is as follows: